laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/second-language/week-23/day-3/lecture-materials/django-crud.md

 <br>

-**Step 1: Setting up the new views**
+**Step 1: Setting up the new view**

-1. For our index request, we can start off by making a class for the views that will go to `/books`.
-Let's call this class `BooksView` and have it inherit from `APIView`.
+For our index request, we can start off by making a class for the views that will go to `/books`.
+Let's call this class `Books` and have it inherit from `APIView`.
 Inside of it, we will define a view by using `get` as our function name so it only works for GET requests.

 ```py
 class Books(APIView):